moja-global/About_moja_global/Contributing/How-To-Continuous-Integration.md

 ## Continuous Integration Tools

 While not yet implemented, moja global intends to utilise Continuous Integration Tools.
 Continuous Integration allows multiple developers to work on a software project while integrating their changes and maintaining the stability and quality of the software.

+Continuous Integration fosters innovation by ensuring that ongoing improvements are always available and compatible to a set of users.
+This would allow a user developing their own countries implementation could progressively add new data and features while maintaining a functioning, reproducible system

 It is not yet known the level of activity and rate of development that is likely to occur within moja global repositories to bring Continuous Integration tools within the folds.
 Therefore it is difficult to specify how often integration should occur, and this would need to be assessed on a case-by-case basis for each repository.